Bookmark saved

 The reports accumulated on Ren's camp table like evidence at a crime scene.

-Three weeks of field observations from the eastern front's forward scouts, each report adding another data point to the picture that was assembling itself with the slow inevitability of a guild case file — the kind Maren had maintained in the guild's secure room, the dossiers compiled on marks over weeks and months until the mark's patterns were mapped so thoroughly that the final operation felt less like theft and more like inevitability.
+Three weeks of field observations from the eastern front's forward scouts, each report adding another data point to the picture that was assembling itself with the slow inevitability of a case file.
+The kind Maren had maintained in her secure room, the dossiers compiled on marks over weeks and months until the mark's patterns were mapped so thoroughly that the final operation felt less like theft and more like inevitability.
 Ren had learned case-building from Maren.
 He'd never expected to apply it to a demon.

 Report one.
 The supply convoy ambush at Thornbridge crossing, three weeks prior.
 Merrin's original observation.
 Smoke cover, targeted chokepoint, draft animals killed first.
 Professional.
 Calculated.
 A thief's operation wearing a demon's skin.

 Report two.
 The Millhaven depot raid, two days later.
-Selective targeting — alchemy compounds stolen, food left.
+Selective targeting, alchemy compounds stolen, food left.
 Entry through a drainage grate rated too small for demon ingress.
 Tool marks on the bent bars.
-Ren had made Merrin describe the tool marks three times before he'd accepted the description, because the description matched the marks that a specific type of pry bar produced, the short-handled lever that the Harrowfeld guild had favored for grate work because the short handle allowed operation in the confined spaces that drainage infrastructure created and the specific leverage angle produced marks that were distinctive — two parallel scores flanking the deformation point, the metal splaying outward in the pattern that the bar's chisel tip created.
+Ren had made Merrin describe the tool marks three times before he'd accepted the description, because the description matched the marks that a specific type of pry bar produced, the short-handled lever that the Harrowfeld guild had favored for grate work because the short handle allowed operation in confined spaces and the specific leverage angle produced distinctive marks: two parallel scores flanking the deformation point, the metal splaying outward in the pattern that the bar's chisel tip created.

 Tik's preferred tool.
 Ren had used the same type a hundred times, learning the grip and the angle from the man whose scarred face now stared up from Merrin's field sketch.